-6.6.8.2. then against patronage refund allocations of subsequent fiscal years; and
+then against patronage refund allocations of subsequent fiscal years; and

-6.6.8.3. then against amounts contributed by the member with respect to stock, but only upon termination of membership.
-Allocated net losses shall not otherwise be assessed to or collected from members.
+then against amounts contributed by the Member-Owner with respect to stock, but only upon termination of membership.
+Allocated net losses shall not otherwise be assessed to or collected from Member-Owners.

-SECTION VII.
 UNCLAIMED FUNDS

-7.1.
+Procedure for Forfeiture of Funds

 Any unclaimed amounts of investment capital entitled to redemption, including common stock and patronage refunds, may be forfeited to the cooperative, if all of the following conditions are met:

-7.1.1.
-No earlier than three (3) years and no later than five (5) years after the funds are first made available to their members, the Board of Directors declares the funds forfeited to the cooperative unless claimed by the date specified in paragraph (2).
+No earlier than three (3) years and no later than five (5) years after the funds are first made available to their Member-Owners, the Board declares the funds forfeited to the cooperative unless claimed by the date specified in paragraph (b).

-7.1.2.
-After the declaration under paragraph (1), the cooperative gives notice that states that the funds shall be forfeited if not claimed by a specified date.
+After the declaration under paragraph (a), the cooperative gives notice that states that the funds shall be forfeited if not claimed by a specified date.

-7.1.3.
-The date specified in the notice under paragraph (2) is a business day at least sixty (60) days after the date of mailing of the notice.
+The date specified in the notice under paragraph (b) is a business day at least sixty (60) days after the date of mailing of the notice.